Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 ## Single key weaknesses

+If you have a single public key, there are already several things you can test to determine whether the key is secure.

 ### Modulus too small

 If the RSA key is too short, the modulus can be factored by just using brute force.
 A 256-bit modulus can be factored in a couple of minutes.
 A 512-bit modulus takes several weeks on modern consumer hardware.
 Factoring 1024-bit keys is definitely not possible in a reasonable time with reasonable means, but may be possible for well equiped attackers.
 2048-bit is secure against brute force factoring.